virtualdmns/blender-GPT/README.md

   - Click on any line of a message in the chat to view the full message in a popup, making it easy to read longer responses.

 - **API Key Management**:
-  - View API key status in the UI to ensure it’s configured correctly.
+  - View API key status in the UI to ensure it's configured correctly.
   - Load an API key from a file or set it in the addon preferences (`Edit > Preferences > Add-ons > BlenderGPT`).
   - The API key is saved to a `config.json` file beside the addon for persistence.